Spontanes Konzert: Ed Sheeran tritt überraschend beim Frankfurter Oktoberfest auf

 Foto: dpa/Ian West

-Frankfurt/Main Nach seinem Konzert im Frankfurter Deutsche Bank Park ist Superstar Ed Sheeran spontan auf dem Frankfurter Oktoberfest erschienen - und hat dann ein weiteres Mal performt.
+Frankfurt/Main Nach seinem Konzert im Deutsche Bank Park ist Superstar Ed Sheeran in Frankfurt spontan auf dem dortigen Oktoberfest aufgetaucht – und hat ein weiteres Mal gesungen.

 Superstar